qr kod na stranku

 The name Sardinia is from the pre-Roman noun *s(a)rd-, later romanised as sardus (feminine sarda).
 It makes its first appearance on the Nora Stone, where the word Šrdn testifies to the name's existence when the Phoenician merchants first arrived.
 According to Timaeus, one of Plato's dialogues, Sardinia (referred to by most ancient Greek authors as „Sardò", Σαρδὼ) and its people as well might have been named after a legendary woman going by Sardò (Ancient Greek: Σαρδὼ), born in Sardis (Σάρδεις), capital of the ancient Kingdom of Lydia.
 There has also been speculation that identifies the ancient Nuragic Sards with the Sherden, one of the Sea Peoples.

-other: Insular Italy, Sicily, Sardinia
+Other: Insular Italy, Sicily, Autonomous Region of Sardinia

-subregions: Province of Sassari, Province of Nuoro, Province of Cagliari, Province of Oristano, Province of Olbia-Tempio, Province of Ogliastra, Province of Medio Campidano, Province of Carbonia-Iglesias
+Subregions: Province of Sassari, Province of Nuoro, Province of Cagliari, Province of Oristano, Province of Olbia-Tempio, Province of Ogliastra, Province of Medio Campidano, Province of Carbonia-Iglesias

-Suggested citation: Michal Páleník: EU regions - Sardinia - ITG2, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/ITG2
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Autonomous Region of Sardinia – ITG2, IZ Bratislava, retrieved from: https://www.iz.sk/PITG2, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/ITG2